Server data from the Official MCP Registry

 |---|---|

 lint_abap | abaplint static analysis over ABAP/CDS/BDEF sources → structured findings with rule docs links.
-Presets: style (default, snippet-friendly), full, syntax-only; per-rule overrides. |
+Presets: style (default, snippet-friendly), full, syntax-only; per-rule overrides for org rule packs; focus lens (Performance / Security / Styleguide) for themed reviews. |

-check_cloud_readiness | Dual-parse diff (classic baseline vs Cloud): statements that are valid today but illegal in ABAP Cloud become categorized blockers (dynpro, list output, native SQL, …) with a transparent score; code broken at the baseline is reported separately, not counted as migration work.
-Now also surfaces a separate, dated released-API cross-check (releasedApiFindings): direct access to non-released classic tables and deprecated-API usage found in the source, with CDS successor hints — informational, not folded into the score. |
+check_cloud_readiness | Dual-parse diff (classic baseline vs Cloud): statements that are valid today but illegal in ABAP Cloud become categorized blockers (dynpro, list output, native SQL, …) with a transparent score and a density-banded A–D tech-debt grade; code broken at the baseline is reported separately, not counted as migration work.
+Also surfaces a separate, dated released-API cross-check (releasedApiFindings): direct access to non-released classic tables and deprecated-API usage found in the source, with CDS successor hints — informational, not folded into the score. |

 check_released_api | Looks up objects (tables, CDS views, function modules, classes, …) in SAP's bundled Cloudification snapshot → released / deprecated / not-released per object, plus a curated CDS successor for common classic tables.
 The released-API half of readiness, offline. |